The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Related Work

 {\parskip=2pt \textit{Explicit methods}: Pose estimation methods~\cite{deng2019poserbpf, wang2019densefusion, piga2021maskukf} represent the pose of the relevant scene objects explicitly.
 However, they typically need a ground truth 3D model of the object~\cite{deng2019poserbpf, piga2021maskukf}, they are not applicable to deformable objects~\cite{deng2019poserbpf, piga2021maskukf} and do not work well in the presence of occlusions.
-Recently, pose estimation methods have been proposed that do not require any CAD models or object-specific training~\cite{sun2022onepose, liu2022gen6d}.
-Nevertheless, they still require a pre-recorded scan of the object of interest for inference and are only applicable to rigid objects.
+Recent methods that do not require any CAD models or object-specific training~\cite{sun2022onepose, liu2022gen6d}, still require a pre-recorded scan of the object of interest for inference and are only applicable to rigid objects.
 More importantly, in \secref{sec:pose_est} in the supplementary material we show that they do not exhibit the needed scale-invariance for learning from a wrist camera. }